- Position: Professor of Journalism and Mass Communication and Director of the Kamal Adham Center for Television and Digital Journalism

 Amin is in high demand as a speaker, with over twenty keynote addresses to international European, American, and African academic and professional associations conferences, including COPEAM 2022, the European Parliament, IAMCR, Article 19, Global Fusion, AUSACE, Trading Culture, the European Union, UNESCO and the Freedom Forum.
 He is a frequent guest expert on television and radio programs in Egypt, the Arab World, Europe, and the United States.
 He has appeared as a media expert on NHK, CNN, NBC, MBC, Aljazeera, MSNBC, Nile TV, BBC, RAI, and other networks throughout the Arab World as well as China, Japan, and Australia.

-Amin has received numerous awards in recognition for his contributions to the field, including the Stephen H. Coltrin Award for Excellence in Communication Theory from the International Radio and Television Society (IRTS) (New York), the Medallion of Honor from both the Nilesat organization (Egypt) and the Egyptian Media City, AlAzahar AlSharif (Cairo), and many others from different schools and associations in the field of journalism and mass communication around the world.
+Amin has received numerous awards in recognition for his contributions to the field, including the Stephen H. Coltrin Award for Excellence in Communication Theory from the International Radio and Television Society (IRTS) (New York), the Medallion of Honor from both the Nilesat organization (Egypt) and the Egyptian Media City, AlAzahar AlSharif (Cairo), the International Government Communication Forum (IGCF) in Sharjah, the UAE, and many others from different schools